AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 individual parameter change, the effect groups them via the paramEditBegin/paramEditEnd and gets a single undo event.
-The 'preset' parameter would also not want to be undoable as it such an event is redunant.
-Note that as the 'preset' has been changed it will be sent another instance changed action, however it will have a reason of :c:macro:`kOfxChangePluginEdited`, which it ignores and so stops an infinite loop occuring.
+The 'preset' parameter would also not want to be undoable as it such an event is redundant.
+Note that as the 'preset' has been changed it will be sent another instance changed action, however it will have a reason of :c:macro:`kOfxChangePluginEdited`, which it ignores and so stops an infinite loop occurring.

 ..
 ParametersXML:

 XML Resource Specification for Parameters
 -----------------------------------------

-Parameters can have various properties overriden via a seperate XML based resource file.
+Parameters can have various properties overridden via a separate XML based resource file.

 ..
 ParametersPersistance:

-Parameter Persistance
+Parameter Persistence
 ---------------------

 All parameters flagged with the